Boy name origins & meanings

 - Galician, Portuguese, and Spanish : habitational name from any of the numerous places named for the dedication of their churches to St. James (Sant Iago).
 The apostle St. James the Greater is the patron saint of Spain; there is a medieval legend that, after the death of Christ, he did not meet a speedy end under Herod Agrippa, but visited and evangelized the Iberian peninsula.
 His alleged burial site at Compostela has been a place of pilgrimage from all over Europe for over a thousand years.

-Santiago is the number sixty-nine most popular boys name in the US, according to 2019 Social Security Administration data.
-It has only recently become popular, breaking the top 100 for the first time 2017.
+According to Social Security Administration data, Santiago has only recently become popular, breaking the top 100 for the first time in 2017.

 However, it is the 9th most popular name on FamilyEducation.com.